What you get

 Hank’s True Smokers™ don’t have any vents anywhere.
 Instead they’re built on the Free Flow principle.
 If you want to run a hotter fire, simply add more logs.
 If you want to bring temp down, leave it for a while and then add thinner logs less often.

-There’s currently two models available, made for the backyard enthusiast looking for an honest, very well built offset smoker.
+There’s currently one model available, made for the backyard enthusiast looking for an honest, very well built offset smoker.
 It will be your companion for years to come.

 Normal Flow Offset Smoker